And we open on… Oh God. This looks like it’s going to be a bad one.

 We move on to talking about the whole ‘left-brain, right-brain’ thing.
 You know, I hadn’t heard that one in years.
 Checking the Internet… and there is some evidence that some brain activities are lateralised, but this is overstated in popular psychology.
 Neat.

 Anyway, we watch a bunch of people doing left-right brain experiments.
-A professor with a cardigan and a cool moustache (didn’t catch the name) explains he’s trying to localise brain function to help with assist people with brain injuries.
+A professor with a cardigan and a cool moustache (didn’t catch the name) explains he’s trying to localise brain function to assist people with brain injuries.

 Nimoy, in a black suit and tie like he was going to a funeral – sits next to a brain and tells us that we’re going to look at idiot savants.
 I thought that wasn’t a real thing, but looking it up it’s a rare form of Autism.
 (Note – I am NOT a psychologist or a neurologist.
 I welcome corrections so if I have this one wrong, please let me know.)